act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 #### Failed Example 9

-The link to skip the complementary [section of repeated content][] has non-descriptive name.
+The link to skip the complementary [block of repeated content][] has non-descriptive name.

 ```html
 <html lang="en">